The Common Lisp Cookbook – Error and exception handling

 The general form of handler-case is

-(handler-case (code that errors out)
+(handler-case (code that can error out)

 (condition-type (the-condition) ;; <-- optional argument